 Indulge in the rich flavors of pan-seared chuck steak, a tasty and less expensive steak for dinner.
 You can sear the steak in a cast-iron skillet and baste it with melted butter for extra flavor.
-I served it alongside creamy mashed potatoes and peas and carrots.
+I serve it alongside creamy mashed potatoes and peas and carrots for an amazing meal.

 Jump to: